-We love open source because it has done so much for us.
-With open source software, we have been able to deliver advanced eCommerce and ERP solutions for a fraction of the cost of commercial alternatives.
+With open source software, we have been able to deliver advanced solutions for a fraction of the cost of commercial alternatives.

-More important even than the cost, though, has been the flexibility and quality of the software.
+More important than the cost, though, has been the flexibility of open source.
 We found that once we had access to the source code, anything was possible.
 There was no limit to how we can adapt it fit our needs.

 Finally, we never had to worry about our vendors going away or changing their plans on us.
-With the source code, we could control our own technology decisions.
+With the source code, we could control our own destiny.

 What We’ve Learned